 There are European, National and Regional targets set to halt the loss of biodiversity.
 The EU vision is for better protection of biodiversity in the EU by 2050.
 In Northern Ireland the NI Biodiversity Strategy has set a target to significantly reduce overall biodiversity loss.
 The biodiversity duty is considered a key measure to contribute to these targets and at a Council level, adopting Biodiversity Implementation Plans that focus on internal Council actions and coordinating Local Biodiversity Action Plans, is agreed as an appropriate way to help meet this duty.

 What are the Council doing to help?

 Local Biodiversity Action Plan (LBAP)

-Before we can determine how to help our Borough’s biodiversity we need an understanding of what we have.
-Producing an Local Biodiversity Action Plan enables us to gather data to identify habitats and species that are considered a priority within our area (those most at risk in NI).
+Before we can determine how to help our Borough’s biodiversity, we need an understanding of what we have.
+Producing a Local Biodiversity Action Plan enables us to gather data to identify habitats and species that are considered a priority within our area (those most at risk in NI).
 We can then use this information to work alongside governmental and non-governmental partner organisations to develop actions targeted to help these priority habitats and species as well as promoting, preserving and enhancing the overall biodiversity of our local area.